rails/rails/guides/source/development_dependencies_install.md

 NOTE: If you would like to run the tests that use memcached, you need to ensure that you have it installed and running.

-You can use [Homebrew](http://brew.sh/) to install memcached on OS X:
+You can use [Homebrew](http://brew.sh/) to install memcached on macOS:

 ```bash
 $ brew install memcached